-Leases (continued) Leases in which the Company is a lessee (continued)
+Leases in which the Company is a lessee (continued)

-The right of use asset is subsequently depreciated using the straight line method from the commencement date to the end of the lease term, unless the lease transfers ownership of the underlying asset to the Company by the end of the lease term or the cost of the right of use asset reflects that the Company will exercise a purchase option.
-In that case the right of use asset will be depreciated over the useful life of the underlying asset, which is determined on the same basis as those of the property and equipment.
+of the underlying asset, which is determined on the same basis as those of the property and equipment.
 In addition, the right of use asset is periodically reduced by impairment losses, if any and adjusted for certain remeasurements of the lease liability.